Updated: April 4, 2019

 “So faith comes from hearing, and hearing through the word of Christ” (Rom.
 10:17).

-So many I know have said, “Well when I see thunder and lightning then I will know it is Him!”
-This isn’t Hollywood!
-God speaks in His very creation, His word, through His prophets which is still relevant today, in the little details in your life that make you smile, in the still small voice, through the trials, placing God in your little box will deafen you.
+God also speaks in His very creation, His word, through His prophets (which is still relevant today), in the little details in your life that make you smile, in the still small voice, and through the trials.
+Listen for Him..

 Open your ears and allow your heart and mind to be receptive.
 It’ll work wonders!
 (Isa.
 55:8-9, 1 Kings 19:11-12)